 It’s such a relief getting out from under clutter and being more organized, but there’s another bonus I hadn’t thought of.

-There’s huge market to sell clothes online.
+There’s huge market to sell clothes online for money.
 There are literally dozens of apps to sell clothes.

 It makes perfect sense.
 You get to declutter your life, while giving your clothes a new life rather than ending up in landfill.
 And you’re giving someone a bargain while you make some serious cash.

-We’ve narrowed down the 15 best apps to sell clothes, and how use them.
-Then we’ll lay out the best way to sell clothes online, regardless of the app.
+I’ve narrowed down the 15 best apps to sell clothes for cash, and how use them.
+I’ll also include some expert tips on the best way to sell clothes online, regardless of the app.